MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 :::image type="content" source="../../../assets/images/notification-bot/notification-new-scenario-diagram.png" alt-text="weather forecast sample notification scenario" lightbox="../../../assets/images/notification-bot/notification-new-scenario-diagram.png":::

 You can create notification bot in multiple scenarios, such as notification can be sent in teams DevOps channel if there's a build failure.
-When you create a pull request, a review request link can be sent as a notification to the reviewer.
+When you create a pull request in GitHub, a review request link can be sent as a notification to the reviewer.

 **Advantages**